murribu/wcsb/src/notes/meetings.2024-11-18.md

 [[people.board.Josh Brown]] addressed the concerns, imploring the skeptical board members to collaborate and fix the problems they mentioned rather than vote against the Five Year Plan.
 If this plan were not to pass, it could have major negative financial implications for the county.

-Even still, [[people.board.Tony Bostic]] voted against the plan. [[people.board.Donna Clements]] and [[people.board.Margie Johnson]] abstained, which is effectively a "no" vote, since it needs 7 "yes" votes to pass.
+Even still, [[people.board.Tony Bostic]] voted against the plan. [[people.board.Donna Clements]] and [[people.board.Margie Johnson]] abstained, which is effectively a "no" vote, since the plan needs 7 "yes" votes to pass.
 Fortunately, the other 9 board members voted in favor of the Five Year Plan, so it passed.

 ## Equal Opportunity Employment Policy